 encoder network.
 Thus, it is not an encoder-recurrent-decoder architecture, but instead a fully spatiotempo-

 ral convolutional-recurrent image-to-video synthesis model.
-Our stochastic pix2vid model shows significant
+Our stochastic pix2vid model has significant

 advantages compared to image-to-image and encoder-recurrent-decoder models in terms of computational